 1. The Writing Competition.
 The Writing Competition is the primary means by which all four journals fill their staffer classes.
-The Writing Competition is a writing and editing assignment that begins Saturday, June 1st at 9 a.m. and ends Sunday, June 9th at 11:59 p.m.
-CDT.1 You will receive instructions about how to complete the Writing Competition shortly in advance of June 1st, but you will receive the packet itself at 9 a.m. on Saturday, June 1st.
-The Law Review evaluates Writing Competition performance when extending membership offers to rising 2Ls.
+The Writing Competition is a writing and editing assignment that begins Saturday, June 7th at 8 a.m. and ends Sunday, June 15th at 11:59 p.m.
+CDT.
+You will receive instructions about how to complete the Writing Competition shortly in advance of June 7th, and you will receive the packet at 8 a.m. on Saturday, June 7th.
+The Law Review extends membership offers to rising 2Ls based on Writing Competition performance.

 The Law Review, Chicago Journal of International Law, Legal Forum, and University of Chicago Business Law Review all use the same Writing Competition.
-The topic is selected by the Law Review, and all relevant materials are provided in a packet by the Law Review.
+The topic is selected by the Law Review, and all relevant materials are provided in a packet compiled by the Law Review.
 Your performance on the Writing Competition will be used to evaluate membership for all four journals.

 2. Basic rules.
-You may not discuss the Writing Competition with any other person from June 1st until membership calls are made in mid-July.
-This is grounds for immediate disqualification.
-The Writing Competition is not designed to fully occupy students for the duration of the nine days it runs; participants should have more than enough time to comfortably finish the Competition alongside necessary travel or the start of summer jobs.
+You may not discuss the Writing Competition with any other person from June 7th until membership calls are made in mid-July.
+Discussing the Writing Competition with another person during this period is grounds for immediate disqualification.
+The Writing Competition is not designed to fully occupy students for the duration of the ten days it runs;